top of page

 • Sleep stays suboptimal

-• Energy stays slightly off
+• Energy stays blah

 • Evenings stay dependent on a substance